Vintage - lacquered desk lamp

 Description

 Lacquered desk lamp created by a stylized metal column in lapis lazuli color, decorated with dark bronze patina elements.
 It features a single central light with a large E27 socket with a maximum power of 150 watts.
-The base is connected to a rolled shade in the shape of a truncated cone, which allows light to pass through.
+The base is connected to a twisted, tapered lampshade that allows light to pass through.
 Fully functional.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco', meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate brilliance and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to exude splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
-Renaissance style was quite heavy and bulky, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-Mythology and ancient times also inspired this style, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style is also significant.
+Flourishing in the 15th and 16th centuries, it left a profound mark on furniture design.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an exclusive antique suitable for your interior.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

 The most important aspect of prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.